AhmetZamanis/KaggleStoreSales/ReportPart1.md

   dummy features.

-- For Christmas effects, we will create two integer columns that reflect the ‘strength’ of the Christmas effect on sales, based on day of month.
-The columns will reach its maximum value in December 23rd, and decline as the date moves away from that.
+- For Christmas effects, we will create two integer columns that reflect the “strength” of the Christmas effect on sales, based on day of month.
+The first column will reach its maximum value in December 23rd, and the second will decline as the date moves away from that.
 For dates outside December 13-27, these features will take a value of zero.
 This may not be the most sophisticated way to reflect the Christmas effects on our model, but it should be simple and effective.

 ``` python
 # NY's eve features